ankitects/anki-manual/src/studying.md

 Since cards in learning are somewhat time-critical, they are fetched from all decks at once and shown in the order they are due.

-To control the order reviews from a given deck appear in, or change new cards from ordered to random order, please see the [deck options](deck-options.md).
+To control the order cards appear in, see [Display Order](./deck-options.md#display-order).
 For more fine-grained ordering of new cards, you can change the order in the [browser](browsing.md).

 ## Siblings and Burying